-The accompanying consolidated interim financial statements have been prepared by management and are in accordance with Canadian Generally Accepted Accounting Principles.
-Other information contained in this document has also been prepared by management and is consistent with the data contained in the consolidated interim financial statements.
+The accompanying interim consolidated financial statements have been prepared by management and are in accordance with Canadian Generally Accepted Accounting Principles.
+Other information contained in this document has also been prepared by management and is consistent with the data contained in the interim consolidated financial statements.